juzun/data-science-blog/README.md

 ## Introduction

 Data from yearly Stackoverflow Survey were used.
 There are several business questions answered throughout the analysis.
-The visualisation and deeper explanation of the results can be found on the Medium blog post: https://medium.com/????.
+The visualisation and deeper explanation of the results can be found on the [Medium blog post](https://medium.com/@zapletalja/stackoverflow-survey-analysis-0aa55b4a9b48).

 ## Data